Composting the EU Tech Mess: From #NLnet to #Eurostack

 Meanwhile, #stupidindividualism has flourished, encouraged by #dotcons social media systems built for engagement, not connection.
 These silos encourage performance over solidarity, branding over community, and endless scrolling over doing.
 We’ve all felt it.

-And most activist groups, instead of resisting this tide, drank the #NGO poison, chasing funding, watering down their goals, professionalizing their resistance until it became another logo in a funding application.
+And most activist groups, instead of resisting this tide, drank the #NGO poison, chased funding, watering down their goals, professionalizing their resistance until it became another logo in a funding application.
 We’ve lost a decade to fear, distraction, and capture.
 But it’s maybe not too late.

 We have the tools, in the #ActivityPub based #Fediverse.
 We have the frameworks, the #4opens can guide us to rebuild with transparency, collaboration, and care.
 The hashtags like #geekproblem, #techshit, #nothingnew, and #OMN give us a shared vocabulary for critique and regeneration.
 They point to a web where people, not platforms, hold power, and where technology serves life, not control.
 Let’s stop being afraid to critique.
 Let’s stop outsourcing responsibility and get on with composting.